-Most patients will have good vision in the operated eye the day after surgery.
+Most patients will have good start to notice improved vision in the operated eye the day after surgery.
 The full healing time, however, is approximately four weeks.
-Strenuous activity such as heavy lifting or activities which might lead to risk of a blow to the eye should be avoided for several weeks.
-On the other hand, normal non-strenuous activities including bending, lifting, reading and driving can be resumed the day after surgery.
+Strenuous activity such as heavy lifting, swimming or activities which might lead to risk of a blow to the eye should be avoided for several weeks.
+On the other hand, most normal non-strenuous activities including bending, lifting, reading and driving can be resumed on the day after surgery.
 Individual factors, such as the severity of the cataract other pre-existing conditions affecting the eye may result in a slower recovery.

 Is it necessary to wear eye glasses or contact lenses after cataract surgery with an intraocular lens?

+It may be possible to see well without eye glasses or contact lenses after cataract surgery, but it is also necessary to correct vision at multiple distances, balance the vision between the eyes and there may be issues such as astigmatism; all of which may limit the ability to avoid glasses completely.
 Various types and strengths of intraocular lenses are available leading to options for the patient to choose.
-It may be possible to see well without eye glasses or contact lenses after cataract surgery, but it is also necessary to correct vision at multiple distances, balance the vision between the eyes and there may be issues such as astigmatism which limit the ability to avoid glasses completely.
 The patient and the surgeon should discuss these issues prior to surgery.